Is Connecticut Doing Enough To Curb Problem Gambling?

-- About 1.1% of Connecticut adults, or 39,665, are believed to have a gambling disorder, according to the National Survey of Problem Gambling Services.
+- According to the National Survey of Problem Gambling Services, about 1.1% of Connecticut adults, or 39,665, are believed to have a gambling disorder.

-- Compared to November 2020, hotline calls were up 87% in November 2021, the first full month after Connecticut flipped the switch on online gambling
+- Compared to November 2020, hotline calls were up 87% in November 2021, the first entire month after Connecticut flipped the switch on online gambling.

-- the dominant demographic are young men, ages of 21 thru 24, identified as most susceptible to gambling addiction, especially on sports.
+- The dominant demographic is young men, ages 21 through 24, identified as most susceptible to gambling addiction, especially in sports.
 Gambling in Connecticut is legal for those 21 and older.
 Problem gambling is an “almost silent issue” on college campuses.

 - The jump in hotline calls is a red flag, one not yet reflected in the number of patients in addiction treatment.

-- Connecticut activated an online voluntary self-exclusion list in September, but only 336 people have signed up to bar themselves from betting for a year, five years or life, according to the Department of Consumer Protection, which regulates gaming.
+- Connecticut activated an online voluntary self-exclusion list in September.
+Still, only 336 people have signed up to bar themselves from betting for a year, five years, or life, according to the Department of Consumer Protection, which regulates gaming.

 Yes, Gamblers’ needs when it comes to problem gambling should come first.
-Unfortunately, however, Connecticut does not actively collect data, which the National Council on Problem Gambling says should be available in an anonymous form.
+Unfortunately, however, Connecticut does not actively collect data, which the National Council on Problem Gambling says should be available anonymously.
 The reams of data collected on the habits of these new online gamblers could be far more enlightening, but it is seen only by the casinos and sportsbooks, not the state.